Patteerrik/Athletic-Club/README.md

 ![Alt text](assets/images/readme-images/AmIresponsive2.png)

 * Athletic Club is a gym site that provides membership and seminars.
 The site gives the user a brief explanation of who they are and what they offer.
-It aims to help potential members improve their physique and overall health.
+It aims to help potential members reach their goals
 * This site is for anyone who wants to improve their physique and overall health

+## Existing Features

+* Navigationbar
+* Footer
+* Clickable links
+* Social media icons
+* Contact form

 ### Navigation bar